beloglazov/hamcrest-querydsl/README.md

 ## Installation

-Just add the following dependency to you `pom.xml`:
+Just add the following dependency to your `pom.xml`:

 ```xml
 <dependency>